Neal Blaisdell

 Neal Shaw Blaisdell (November 6, 1902 – November 5, 1975) served as Mayor of Honolulu from 1955 to 1969 as a member of the Hawaii Republican Party.
-As chief executive of the City and County of Honolulu, Hawaii, he oversaw one of the largest construction booms in city and county history, working closely with Governor John A. Burns.
+As chief executive of the City and County of Honolulu, Hawaii, he oversaw one of the largest construction booms in city and county history, working closely with Governor of Hawaii John A. Burns.
 Blaisdell was the sitting mayor when Hawaii became the 50th U.S. state on August 21, 1959.

 Early life

 Blaisdell was born in Honolulu and had European and Hawaiian ancestry.

 His father was William Wallace Blaisdell II, who served as fire chief of Honolulu; and his mother was Maliaka "Malie" Alaneao Merseberg.

 A maternal great-grandfather was John Adams Cummins.

 A paternal great-grandfather, John Blaisdell (1812–1889), came to the Hawaiian Islands from Maine in 1849.

 Education and athletics

 Known as "Rusty", Blaisdell played basketball, football and baseball at Saint Louis School.

-He attended the University of Hawaii and later transferred to Bucknell University in Lewisburg, Pennsylvania, where he was quarterback of the school's football team, graduating in 1926.
+He attended the University of Hawaiʻi at Mānoa and later transferred to Bucknell University in Lewisburg, Pennsylvania, where he was quarterback of the school's football team, graduating in 1926.
 He was also a member of the Sigma Chi fraternity.
 He received Bucknell's Alumni Award for Meritorious Achievement in 1968.
 Although Blaisdell also played basketball and baseball, he was inducted into the Bucknell Athletic Hall of Fame in 1988 in the football category.
 He was also a golfer, and started his day with push-ups.
 He returned to Honolulu to become a teacher, high school coach and athletic director.